Phonicmas/Rimdark40kMankindsFinest/README.md

 Some basic power armor

+Reductor and nathecium (def butchered the last one)

 1 Imperial faction, containing xenotypes and using armor from this mod

 If royalty is installed players can gain favor for the imperial faction